 How much does Telstra Mobile cost?

-All Telstra's SIM-only plans come with unlimited standard calls and texts every month.
-The baseline 12-month S plan costs $39 per month and comes with 15GB of data, the M plan costs $59 per month and comes with 30GB of data and the L plan costs $79 per month and includes 60GB of data.
+Telstra’s SIM-only plans are offered on a month-to-month basis and span four sizing tiers: Small, Medium, Large and Extra Large.
+Each comes with unlimited standard calls and texts every month.
+The Small plan clocks in at $50 per month and comes with 15GB of data, the Medium plan costs $60 per month and comes with 60GB of data, the Large plan costs $80 per month and includes 100GB of data and the Extra Large plan tops out at $100 per month for 150GB of data.

 What extras does Telstra Mobile offer?